quorten/megascreen/README.md

 Note that cheaper variations of this circuit design have been tested and shown to work reasonably well in practice:

-* You can eschew the buffers entirely because because the Megascreen is capable of driving enough current to support the VGA connection.
+* You can eschew the buffers entirely because because the MegaScreen is capable of driving enough current to support the VGA connection.

 * Alternateively, instead of using buffers, you can use diodes.
 The